nickschirloff/spotify-rewrap/README.md

-# Spotify Re-Wrap
+# ReWrap

 Reminisce on your old favorites throughout the years.

-Spotify Re-Wrap is a game that will allow users to guess which year a song appeared in their top 100 Spotify Wrapped playlists.
+ReWrap is a game that will allow users to guess which year a song appeared in their yearly top 100 Spotify Wrapped playlists.

 For example:
 * Which year did 'Ring of Fire' by Johnny Cash make your top 100 list?